Cheap vacation spots for travelers on a budget in 2024

 Yes, there’ll probably be vacations when you want to do all the touristy things just for kicks.
 But if you’re willing to limit those kinds of trips, you could have getaways that are cheaper—and maybe more enjoyable.

 So say no to overcrowded attractions, overpriced food and cheap souvenirs.
-Instead, seek out less-expected attractions on your next vacation.
+Instead, seek out lesser-known attractions on your next vacation.
 Chat with locals to find out where they shop and eat.
 You might find so much to see and do off the beaten path.

 Find free things to enjoy